daegalus/csrd/content.en/02-creating-your-character/05-abilities.md

 **Moving Like Water (3 Speed points):** You spin and move so that your defense and attacks are aided by your fluid motion.
 For one minute, all your attacks and Speed defense tasks gain an asset.
 Enabler.

+**Multiple Copying:** When you use Copy Power, you can copy two of the creature’s abilities at the same time.
+In addition to the normal options for using Effort with Copy Power, you can apply levels of Effort to copy additional abilities, each level of Effort copying an additional ability beyond the initial two (three for one level of Effort, four for two levels, and so on).
+Enabler.

 **Multiple Quarry (6 Intellect points):** This ability functions like the Quarry ability except that you can select up to three creatures as quarry.
 You must be able to see all three creatures when you initiate this ability.
 If you have Hunter's Drive, it applies to all three creatures.
 Action to initiate.

 **Multiple Skills:** You are trained in three skills of your choice in which you are not already trained.
 You can select this ability multiple times.
 Each time you select it, you must choose three different skills.
 Enabler.

 **Multiplicity (6 Might points):** This ability functions as Duplicate, except you can create two duplicates.
 Action to initiate.

+**Multi-Vanish (4+ Intellect points):** You turn up to five human-sized creatures or objects invisible for a short amount of time.
+The targets you choose must be within an immediate area and within short range of you (if you are in the area, you can make yourself invisible and don’t count toward the limit of five invisible targets).
+Anything invisible has an asset on stealth and Speed defense tasks.
+Affected creatures can see each other in a limited way, and you can see them clearly.

+The invisibility ends at the end of your next turn.
+If one of the affected creatures does something to reveal their presence or position—attacking, using an ability, moving a large object, and so on—the invisibility ends early for that creature.
+In addition to the normal options for using Effort, you can choose to use Effort to increase the duration; each level of Effort used in this way increases the duration by one round (but creatures can still end it early for themselves).
+Action.

 **Murderer (8+ Speed points):** With a swift and sudden attack, you strike a foe in a vital spot.
 If the target is level 4 or lower, it is killed outright.
 For each additional level of Effort you apply, you can increase the level of the target by 1.
 Action.